 "When I look at your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you are mindful of him, and the son of man that you care for him?"
 Psalm 8:3-4

 The third heaven is the place where God dwells.
 Of course, we know that He is everywhere and cannot be contained in any specific geographical location.
-Still, the Bible says in this undisclosed location is where God resides along with the Heavenly Hosts.
+Still, the Bible says that God resides in this undisclosed location along with the Heavenly Hosts.
 Heaven is also described as "the presence of the Lord."

 “See that you do not despise one of these little ones.
 For I tell you that in heaven their angels always see the face of my Father who is in heaven."
 Matthew 18:10

 "Now the point in what we are saying is this: we have such a high priest, one who is seated at the right hand of the throne of the Majesty in heaven," Hebrews 8:1

 In conclusion, when we read God's Word, there are three heavens mentioned, but they all have different meanings.
 Nowhere does the Bible say that there will be different levels of heaven according to our works because it is ONLY by Christ's work on the cross that we will be there.
 There will be a new heaven and a new Earth, and all who believe will be in God's presence for eternity!
 What a wonderful day that will be!